…very helpful when it comes to learning from history to better understand the present.

-One of my great interests is to read books and papers from the early days of industrial engineering its transformation into progressive management.
-This time period, circa 1890-1935, interests me because the forerunner to Toyota’s production system and its derivative Lean, called Scientific Management, experienced many of the same difficulties that we face today.
+One of my great interests is to read books and papers from the early days of industrial engineering and its transformation into progressive management.
+This time period, circa 1890-1935, interests me because Scientific Management was the foundation for TPS and the Toyota Way, and its derivative Lean management.
+Additionally, the Scientific Management movement experienced many of the same difficulties that we face today.

 I offer you a curated collection of my recent readings from between 1911 and 1921.
 Anyone interested in Toyota’s production system, The Toyota Way, or Lean — whether service or manufacturing — should be very interested in these articles.
 One of the things that you will quickly realize is that Scientific Management circa 1912 is better aligned with TPS/Toyota Way than Lean was when it was introduced to the public in 1988 and for nearly two decades thereafter.

 You will be amazed by what you read in the articles below.
 And you will quickly realize that those who created Scientific Management were intelligent, deeply thoughtful people, with good intentions, who dedicated their lives to improving industry, the practice of management, and workers’ lives.
 Their innovations were a critically important and necessary step in the advancement of progressive management.
 Frederick Winslow Taylor et al. are not the horrible villains that self-proclaimed “management expert” James P. Womack makes them out to be.
 (Click here for my rebuttal to Dr. Womack’s article).